-Open the Windows: Opening the windows when the temperature is lower, like through the night and early morning, lets cool air into the house.
+Open the windows.
+Opening the windows when the temperature is lower, such as through the night and early morning, will let cool air into the house.
 Don’t do this unless you live in a safe neighborhood or your windows have safety stops!
 Otherwise, keeping the windows open when it is cool lets the kitchen cool off too.

 It’s All About the Timing

-Cover South and West Facing Windows: Sometimes you may have a window without a shade, or an odd shaped decorative window.
+Cover south- and west-facing windows.
+Sometimes you may have a window without a shade, or an oddly shaped decorative window.
 Cover them with something during the summer heat!
 Blinds, curtains, even draping an old sheet over the window will reduce afternoon sun and keep the kitchen cooler.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.